 Gareth started with Carnell in January 2010 initially on a consultancy basis based in our Head Office at Penkridge, primarily looking after our comms schemes in the TechMAC areas.
 From August 2011 Gareth was directly employed by Carnell and based in our Leyland office.
 Gareth now manages an array of schemes through many Carnell divisions predominantly Comms, T&I, Drainage, Civils & Electrical schemes.
 Gareth’s role as Senior QS involves the overall commercial management of schemes which fall within Areas: 4, 6, 8, 12 and the SWAD contract (formally areas 1&2).
 Gareth’s involvement with these schemes includes all aspects from ECI, tendering, construction through to final account.
 Gareth also mentors’ junior members of the team in order to help them progress.

 During my time with the company I have progressed from the role of QS to Senior QS.
-I have also seen our commercial team double in size as the business has grown over the last 9 years, from a tier2 to a tier1 contractor working directly for Highways England.
+I have also seen our commercial team double in size as the business has grown over the last 9 years, from a tier2 to a tier1 contractor working directly for National Highways.